 0730 Equipment.
-Expenditures for the initial and replacement items of equipment, such as machinery, furniture, fixtures, and vehicles.
-Machinery, furniture, and fixtures (including teacher desks, chairs, and file cabinets), technology equipment, and other equipment that are used for instructional purposes should be charged to appropriate instructional programs.
+Expenditures for the initial and replacement items of equipment, such as machinery, furniture, fixtures and vehicles.
+Machinery, furniture and fixtures (including teacher desks, chairs and file cabinets), technology equipment and other equipment that are used for instructional purposes should be charged to appropriate instructional programs.

 The district's capital asset policy establishes criteria for when an equipment item must be capitalized and included on the district's property inventory records.
 Usually this criteria requires equipment costing above a certain dollar amount to be capitalized.
-Capitalized equipment must be coded with an object 0730 through

-0734 or 0736 through 0739.
+Capitalized equipment must be coded with an object 0730 through 0734 or 0736 through 0739.
 Equipment that does not meet the criteria for capitalization (usually below a dollar amount requiring capitalization) may be coded with object 0735 or in the object 0600 Supplies series.

 - 0731 Machinery.
 Expenditures for equipment usually composed of a complex combination of parts (excluding vehicles).
 Examples are lathes, drill presses, printing presses, microscopes, etc. - 0732 Vehicles.
 Expenditures for vehicles which are licensed that are used to transport persons or objects.
-Examples are automobiles, trucks, buses, station wagons, and vans. - 0733 Furniture and Fixtures.
+Examples are automobiles, trucks, buses, station wagons and vans. - 0733 Furniture and Fixtures.
 Expenditures for equipment used for sitting; as a support for writing and work activities; and, a storage space for material items. - 0734 Technology Equipment.
 Expenditures for computers and other technology equipment.
-Examples are computers, laser printers, CD ROM equipment, VCRs, Software, etc. - Non-Capital Equipment.
+Examples are computers, laser printers, CD ROM equipment, VCRs, Software, etc. - 0735 Non-Capital Equipment.
 Expenditures for items classified as equipment, but costing less than the district policy for capital assets inventory.
 Alternatively, non-capital equipment may be coded as a supply to an object in the 0600 series. - 0739 Other Equipment.
-Expenditures for all other equipment not classified elsewhere in the 0730 object series. - O740 Depreciation.
+Expenditures for all other equipment not classified elsewhere in the 0730 object series. - 0740 Depreciation.
 The portion of the cost of a capital asset which is charged as an expense during a particular period.
-In accounting for depreciation, the cost of a capital asset, less any salvage value, is apportioned over the estimated service life of such an asset, and each period is charged with a portion of such cost.
-Through the process, the cost of the asset is ultimately charged off as an expense. - In accordance with fund accounting under GAAP, using depreciation is required in proprietary funds only. - O750 Loss on Disposal.
-The excess of net book value above the amount received (trade or cash) at disposal.
-This object is used in proprietary funds only.
+In accounting for depreciation, the cost of a capital asset, less any salvage value, is apportioned over the estimated service life of such an asset and each period is charged with a portion of such cost.
+Through the process, the cost of the asset is ultimately charged off as an expense.

+In accordance with fund accounting under GAAP, using depreciation is required in proprietary funds only.